ont-app/graph-log/README.md

 # graph-log

-Code and a small ontology for logging to an IGraph.
+Code and a small ontology for logging to an [IGraph](https://github.com/ont-app/igraph) in clojure(script).
 It is part of the ont-app project.

 This this intended as a tool to be able to construct a graph of queryable, inter-related logging events which can serve as a basis for useful diagnostics.

-It is encoded entirely in cljc files, and targets both hosts.

 ## Contents
 - [Dependencies](#Dependencies)